 Background

 With its mixed population Austria-Hungary was vulnerable to internal strife, which was particularly evident in times of crisis.
 There were also large differences in economic and social development between the various parts of the monarchy.
-The present Czech Republic and Austria had mostly reached an advanced stage of industrial development, whereas the Balkans, parts of Hungary and Galicia were relatively backward agrarian societies.
+The present Czech Republic and Austria had mostly reached an advanced stage of industrial development, whereas the Balkans, parts of Hungary and Galicia were relatively backward agrarian societies with considerable illiteracy.

 Until Ausgleich in 1867 the Habsburg state was known as the Austrian Empire.
 Hungary took advantage of defeat by Prussia the previous year to force through a redistribution of power that put them on equal terms with Austria.
 These privileges granted to the Hungarians provoked great resentment amongst the other peoples of the empire, particularly the Slavs.
-The Czechs felt particulalrly aggrieved as they contributed nearly 25 per cent of the tax income (although this number includes the Germans of Bohemia and Moravia).
+The Czechs felt particulalrly aggrieved as the Czech lands contributed nearly 25 per cent of the tax income (this number includes the output of the Germans in Bohemia and Moravia).

 The state was also called the Dual Monarchy or the Danube Monarchy.
-Kaiser Franz Joseph I. was emperor of Austria and king of Hungary respectively.
-The river Leitha formed in part the boundary between the two parts of the monarchy, which therefore were unofficially referred to by the Latin terms Cisleithanien and Transleithanien.
+Emperor Franz Joseph I. was emperor of Austria and king of Hungary respectively.
+The river Leitha formed in part the boundary between the two parts of the monarchy, which therefore were unofficially referred to by the Latin-derived terms Cisleithanien and Transleithanien.

 The official name in German was Die im Reichsrat vertretenen Königreiche und Länder und die Länder der heiligen ungarischen Stephanskrone.